 2. Shark Genius S5003D Hard Floor Cleaning System Steam Mop

-This steam mop has a lot to offer when it comes to both performance and the additional gear it provides.
+This Shark professional steam mop has a lot to offer when it comes to both performance and the additional gear it provides.
 The intuitive backlit control panel lets you adjust the amount of steam that is released, meaning that you can adapt it to more sensitive, or dirtier floors.
-The pack includes genius mop head, dirt grip pads, spray pocket mop, spray bottle with cleaning solution and clip.
+The pack includes a genius mop head, dirt grip pads, spray pocket mop, spray bottle with cleaning solution and clip.